erinvdoyle/tarot/README.md

 </p>

 - The header is in a fixed position and remains static at the top of the page
-- It can be clicked at any point to return the visitor back to the main starting area
+- It can be clicked at any point to return the visitor back to the starting area

 ### Hero Image